christopher-siewert/christopher-siewert.github.io/_posts/2020-05-27-triangular-arbitrage.md

 ## Measuring speed

-My program had spurts of success and of failure.
+My program had spurts of success and failure.
 I think it was due to changes in connection speed.
 A slow connection is serious because you lose almost every race but continue to send in some trades and just leak fees.

 But measuring your connection speed is not easy.
-If you just ping an exchange you will just get a response from Cloudflare or their load balancer.
-You never reach the server processing orders.
+The obvious approach is just to ping the exchange domain.
+But then just get a response from Cloudflare or their load balancer.
+You never reach the matching engine.
 So even with consistent ping to the host, the time before your orders get in the order processing queue can vary drastically.
 I ended up just stopping the program if I lost on too many trades in a row to try and protect against this.

 You can measure total round trip time by measuring the time between placing an order and seeing it on the book.
-This would involve placing a special limit order deep in the book so that it wouldn't be filled.
-Make it an unusual volume so that you could pick it out of the anonymous book and then cancel it once you see it.
-This would provide a round trip time from order creation to order book updates received.
-Then if this round trip time is bigger than average,  you can stop trading until it goes back down.
-But there are still flaws as if my round trip time is large, maybe my rival's round trip time is also large and I can still beat him.
-But it's a useful metric to log.
+Place a special limit order deep in the book so that it wouldn't be filled.
+Make it an unusual price and volume so that you can pick it out of the list of anonymous orders and then cancel it.
+You can use this to calculate a round trip time.
+Then you can stop trading if this round trip time is too slow.

+A slow round trip time doesn't guarantee you will lose money as your rival might face the same situation, but it's still a useful metric to log.
 Then you can compare round trip times to success percentage and see if there is a correlation.

 ## Risk-Free?